acallejasp/fdsw-github/site/content/docs/5.3/forms/overview.md

 - `<label>` elements hidden using the `.visually-hidden` class
 - Pointing to an existing element that can act as a label using `aria-labelledby`
 - Providing a `title` attribute
-- Explicitly setting the accessible name on an element using `aria-label`
+- experiencialicitly setting the accessible name on an element using `aria-label`

 If none of these are present, assistive technologies may resort to using the `placeholder` attribute as a fallback for the accessible name on `<input>` and `<textarea>` elements.
 The examples in this section provide a few suggested, case-specific approaches.